kubernetes/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 #### Story 1

-As a Kubernetes cluster user I want to expose an application that provides its service on different protocols with a single cloud provider load balancer IP.
+As a Kubernetes cluster user I want to have the capability of exposing a DNS server for TCP and UDP based requests on the same Load Balancer IP address.
+See [RFC7766](https://tools.ietf.org/html/rfc7766).
 In order to achieve this I want to define different `ports` with mixed protocols in my Service definition of `type: LoadBalancer`

+#### Story 2

+As as Kubernetes cluster user I want to have the capability of exposing my SIP Server for TCP and UDP based requests on the same Load Balacer IP address and port.
+This requirement comes from [RFC3261 Section 18.2.1](https://tools.ietf.org/html/rfc3261#section-18.2.1)

 ### Implementation Details/Notes/Constraints